akumrao/mediaserver/README.md

 # Very high performing mediaserver.
-It is the only mediaserver with support both webrtc and ortc
+It is the only mediaserver with support both webrtc and ortc.

 Live media streaming

+SFU Multiparti Conference

+webrtc streaming  ( states of Sender and Receiver are saved at server)

+Ortc Streaming    ( states of producer and consumer are saved at client)

+Probator, bandwidth estimator and Sound Energy level observer

+# Other Components Mediaserver

-OS abstraction with libuv and std c14
+OS abstraction with libuv and std c14.

 Http ans https sever